survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 * `npm t` maps to `npm test` or `npm run test`.
 * `npm start` maps to `npm run start`.

-T> The `postinstall` script and how it works is discussed in detail in the next chapter.
+T> The `postinstall` script and how it works is discussed in detail in the *Building Packages* chapter.

 T> Before npm 5, people used `prepublish` instead of `prepublishOnly`.
 [According to the documentation](https://docs.npmjs.com/misc/scripts), `prepublish` is run also on `npm install`.
 To overcome this confusing behavior, `prepublishOnly` was implemented.